jdi-templates/jdi-light-testng-empty-template/README.md

 3. There is no any existing tests, only project structure without any specific namespaces and files

+4. USE Maven profeli jdk16 in case on JDK16+ usage

 5. Reporting: Allure is enabled, after running tests just run **allure:serve** in maven plugins (allure should be installed locally)

 6. Parameters that can be changed: